 Cultivation details

 A perennial plant.
 It can be grown as an annual.
-Prefers a warm sunny sheltered position and a well-drained soil.
+Prefers a warm, sunny, sheltered position and well-drained soil.
 Succeeds in most soils.
 Although given a hardiness rating of 9 in [200] (which means that a plant is not very frost-tolerant), this species is thriving in a sunny bed at Kew Botanical Gardens and so should be hardy to at least zone 7[K].
 Another report says that it withstands temperatures down to about -40°c when dormant.
-Yet another report says that it should succeed outdoors in the milder and drier counties, but that it is not very long-lived[233].
+Yet another report says that it should succeed outdoors in the milder and drier counties but that it is not very long-lived[233].
 The flowers are very attractive to bees.
 The flowers are pink or red.
+Leaves and flowers can be harvested from mid-summer to early autumn when the plant is fully blooming.
+Agastache mexicana usually flowers from mid-summer to early autumn.
+This plant has a moderate growth rate, reaching full size in about 2-3 years under optimal conditions.

 References Carbon Farming Information and Carbon Sequestration Information